What are your hours?

 On the first floor, in the center of the library.

-On the second floor, in the Children’s Room and in the auditorium foyer during events.
+On the second floor, in the Children’s Room (for children and their caretakers only) and in the auditorium foyer during events.

 Do you have a photocopier machine?